LucianaBritoDev/LucianaBritoDev/README.md

 ### About me:

-👩🏻‍💻 I'm a Full-Stack Developer/ Front-End React Developer;
+👩🏻‍💻 I am a Full-Stack Developer/ Front-End React Developer;
-👩🏻‍🎓 I'm currently studying Systems Analysis and Development;
+👩🏻‍🎓 I am currently studying Systems Analysis and Development;
-🌱 I'm currently learning more about SASS, Javascript, Typescript, React and Node.Js.
+🌱 I am currently learning more about SASS, Javascript, Typescript, React and Node.Js.

 🎯 My main goal is to achieve greater technical proficiency and strategic understanding for the creation of interactive and efficient platforms and/or software.